ropensci/USAboundaries/README.md

 [rOpenSci package repository](https://ropensci.r-universe.dev) the first time that you need it.

-Or you can install the development versions from GitHub:
+Or you can install from GitHub:

     install.packages("USAboundaries", repos = c("https://ropensci.r-universe.dev"))
     install.packages("USAboundariesData", repos = c("https://ropensci.r-universe.dev"))